It’s Alive!: Frankenstein, 200 Years

 Opening on Thursday, August 9, 2018 • Closing – October 26, 2018 with a Costume Party

 ‘It’s Alive’ opens on August 9, 2018 in the BookWorks Gallery.
+Opening evening will include a talk and presentation by Bernard Welt.
+Details to come.
 The exhibit will close with a Halloween Costume Party on Friday, October 26, 2018.
 All Monsters Welcome!

 Talk on Frankenstein – August 30